 Unfortunately, there is no research by any of the insurers relating to the average price per employee for group income protection.
-It’s not that surprising though, as group income protection isn’t a one size fits all product, like we find with most health and protection insurances or employee benefits.
+It’s not that surprising though, as group income protection isn’t a one size fits all product, like we find with most health and protection insurances.

 Group Income Protection pricing can vary depending on occupation, location (cheaper the further south you live- sorry to break the news to our friends up North!), claims, absence history, deferred period, payment period, amongst other things.

 That being said, we are happy to review your current arrangements or new policy completely free of charge, as we can also provide helpful tips that we have learnt along the way with our extensive experience in the industry.